-This policy supersedes and cancels the State's policy titled Priority Populations and Priority of Service (effective date December 19, 2016).
+This policy supersedes and cancels the State's Priority of Service (effective date May 23, 2022).

-(a) Adult and dislocated worker programs
+(a) Title IB programs

-Each local board must establish policies and procedures that address implementation, oversight, and monitoring of priority of service for adult and dislocated worker programs as required under Sections I, II, and VIII(a).
+Each local board must establish new or review and update existing policies and procedures that address implementation, oversight, and monitoring of priority of service for adult, dislocated worker, and youth programs as required under Sections I, II, and VIII(a).